Gallie83/PP4-Django/Readme.md

       ![View Booking image](readme-images/view.png)

-      * If the clicks on the edit session button, they are asked to choose another date and time.
-Before they complete changing their booking details they are given this pop up message to confirm that their old session will be deleted and replaced with the new one.
+      * If the user clicks on the edit session button, they are asked to choose another date and time.
+Before they complete changing their booking details, they are given this pop up message to confirm that their old session will be deleted and replaced with the new one.

       ![Edit Booking Message image](readme-images/edit-pop-up.png)